Barkhausen-Institut/usrp_uhd_wrapper/README.md

 9. `ctest -V` to check if the tests pass

 To start the usrp server as a service, run: `systemctl enable rpc-server.service`.
 Restart.
+The USRP server needs a minute to start.

 ## Client